Team

 Ashley Reynolds, M.S., R.D.

-Doctor of Philosophy student, Human Nutrition and Food Sciences.
+Doctor of Philosophy candidate, Human Nutrition and Food Sciences.
 Ashley is being co-advisor by Dr. Yanyan Li.

 Team Environment